Australia's first interest rate rise in 12 years shakes up election campaign

-SYDNEY - Australia's central bank lifted interest rates on Tuesday (May 3) for the first time in 12 years - a move that instantly reshaped the federal election and dealt a blow to Prime Minister Scott Morrison, who has campaigned on his ability to address cost of living concerns.
+Australia's central bank lifted interest rates yesterday for the first time in 12 years - a move that instantly reshaped the election and dealt a blow to Prime Minister Scott Morrison, who has campaigned on his ability to address cost of living concerns.

-Facing spiralling inflation, the Reserve Bank of Australia (RBA) raised the nation's record low interest rates of 0.1 per cent to 0.35 per cent.

-The last time the RBA raised interest rates during an election campaign was in 2007 - a move that was credited with helping Labor leader Kevin Rudd to defeat then Prime Minister John Howard.
+The last time the RBA raised rates during an election campaign was in 2007 - a move that was credited with helping Labor leader Kevin Rudd defeat then Prime Minister John Howard.

-Following the bank's announcement on Tuesday, the Labor opposition seized on the news to launch a fierce attack on Mr Morrison.
+Following the bank's announcement, the opposition Labor Party seized on the news to launch a fierce attack on Mr Morrison.

-Labor's shadow treasurer, Dr Jim Chalmers, accused Mr Morrison of causing a "full-blown cost-of-living crisis".
+Labor's shadow treasurer Jim Chalmers accused Mr Morrison of causing a "full-blown cost-of-living crisis".

 "Scott Morrison's economic credibility was already tattered and now it is completely shredded," he told reporters.